List of Superman comics: Superman newspaper comic strip editions

+The following collections reprinted the Superman newspaper comic strip of 1939–1966.

 DC Archive Editions

-All DC Archive Editions are available only in hardcover and are printed on high quality archival paper.
+All DC Archive Editions were only in hardcover and printed on high quality archival paper.

 The Superman Chronicles

-This series plans to reprint every Superman adventure, in color, in chronological order and in affordable trade paperbacks.
+This series planned to reprint every Superman adventure in color, in chronological order and in affordable trade paperbacks, but it was cancelled before it could do so.

 Showcase Presents

-All Showcase Presents editions are large (over 500 pages) softcover-only and black-and-white only reprints.
+All Showcase Presents editions were large (over 500 pages) softcover-only and black-and-white only reprints.

 The Greatest Stories Ever Told

-These two series reprint the "best" stories of all time in hardcover or trade paperbacks.
+These two series reprint the "best" Superman stories of all time in hardcovers or trade paperbacks.
+The Greatest Superman Stories Ever Told was released as both a hardcover in 1987 (cover art by John Byrne and Ken Steacy) and a trade paperback in 1989 (cover art by Dean Motter and back cover art by John Byrne and Jerry Ordway).

 Decade editions

 This series reprints the "best" stories of each decade in trade paperbacks.

 Silver Age and Bronze Age Superman editions

 The following collected editions are stories that predominately ran through the Silver Age and Bronze Age periods of the Superman family.

 Modern Superman

 The following collected editions are stories that run through the "contemporary" books of the Superman family.
 These stories are from comic books that are still being published and are, in a sense, ongoing.
-They are printed here in the chronology of the story lines, rather than the publication dates of either the original comics or collections.
+They are printed here in the chronology of the storylines, rather than the publication dates of either the original comics or collections.